 It is very important to understand how an IVA will affect your home before you sign any agreement.

 If you are a home owner, your IP will normally want to include a special section within your IVA proposal called an ‘equity clause’.

-This means that during the IVA (normally in year four) you would be expected to apply for a secured loan or re-mortgage to pay back some of the debt.
+This means that during the IVA (normally in year five) you would be expected to apply for a secured loan or re-mortgage to pay back some of the debt.
 If you cannot do this, your IP may want you to sell your home instead.